What to Do in Collie After Work

 A Guide for DIDO & Construction Workers

 You’ve put in a long day on site.
 The tools are down, the boots are off, and you’ve got a few hours to yourself before it starts again tomorrow.
-So — what are the best things to do in Collie WA after a shift?
+So—what are the best things to do in Collie WA after a shift?
+More than you might expect, as it turns out.

-Here’s a rundown of the best Collie after work activities — whether you’re here for a week or several months.
+Here’s a rundown of the best Collie after work activities—whether you’re here for a week or several months.

 Get Outside: Collie’s Natural Playground